The InCountry Data Residency for Salesforce package lets you configure the required data regulation policies for

 When complete, click Save.

 When you change the country for a specific data regulation policy of the object, the InCountry Data Residency for Salesforce package performs data migration to the newly selected country.
-Please consider this while modifying settings of the data regulation policy.
+Please consider this while modifying the settings of the data regulation policy.

 Deleting the data regulation policy